 The Center for the Performing Arts, built in 2009 and 2010 after years of meticulous planning, presented Civic Theatre with the opportunity to relocate to a permanent home just north of greater Indianapolis.
-Thus, the Center’s 500-seat proscenium stage was named for Civic’s namesake, Booth Tarkington.
-Civic begins the 2011-2012 season as the principal resident theater at the Center, where it bases all its performances, education programs, and administrative functions.
+Thus, the Center’s 500-seat proscenium stage was named for Civic’s namesake, Tarkington.
+Civic began the 2011-2012 season as the principal resident theatre at the Center, where it bases all its performances, education programs, and administrative functions.

 Mainstage productions take place in the Tarkington and range from acclaimed musicals to comedies and dramas, entertaining over 30,000 patrons each season.
 Civic’s education and outreach programs reach over 20,000 each year through classes, workshops, and educational performances for toddlers through senior citizens.

-Booth Tarkington Civic Theatre has been a vital part of central Indiana for a complete century, providing outstanding live entertainment and unmatched opportunities for professional, avocational and educational growth.
+Booth Tarkington Civic Theatre has been a vital part of Central Indiana for over a century, providing outstanding live entertainment and unmatched opportunities for professional, avocational and educational growth.

 Be one of the first to hear news about the season and upcoming events.
 Register with your email address below.